-Bank of Ireland has changed their rules on current account charges from November 23rd this year.
+Bank of Ireland changed their rules on current account fees from November 2020.

 Some people will be hit with a 360% increase in charges.